 In the past, it may have been acceptable to simply state the next steps.
 But after so much uncertainty in recent years, people want as much information as possible.

 “Workplace transparency is proven to breed long-term success,” according to Glassdoor.
-“Implemented properly, increased transparency creates trust between employers and employees, helps improve morale, lowers job-related stress (which is especially important during the COVID-19 pandemic), while increasing employee happiness and boosting performance.
+“Implemented properly, increased transparency creates trust between employers and employees, helps improve morale, lowers job-related stress … while increasing employee happiness and boosting performance.
 And being transparent costs nothing, which gives it an exceptional ROI.”

 As you make decisions about returning to the office, adopt a transparent approach.
 Share the what, as well as the why, behind company decisions.
 There’s no need to over-communicate, but with a few simple explanations, you can reassure people and help them understand your rationale.
 Even if they disagree, they will have the information they need to move forward.

-As you plan a return to onsite work, it’s critical to reach out to employees and ask for their feedback.
+As you plan a return to on-site work, it’s critical to reach out to your workforce and ask for feedback.

 “There is an enormous disconnect between what employees and employers want,” a global head of marketing told Forbes.
 “The vast majority of people surveyed currently working remotely do not want to return to physical offices, but their employers are going to ask or mandate that they do.”

-Something as simple as asking for employee input shows you’re doing your best to make the return to the office a positive and comfortable experience.
+You may only be able to meet some requests or make some desired changes.
+However, something as simple as asking for input shows you’re doing your best to make the return to the office a positive and comfortable experience.

 Respect the perspectives of your entire workforce